Q7)

 family therapy (Q7) is warranted.

-Note that forcing an addict to get counseling usually won't change
+Note that forcing an addict to get counseling usually won't improve

 anything.
 The desire to "get sober" must come from within, and usually